Moxenial/Project-OH-NO/README.md

 # Project-OH-NO

 Changelog:
+* 3/28
-* 3/28: Branches kyle-changes, nate-changes, karsten-changes created.
+  * Branches kyle-changes, nate-changes, karsten-changes created.
+  * karsten-changes:
+    * Moved a bunch of variables and methods from the Driver class to the Board class.
+    * Restructured Board class to contain the deck ArrayList.
+    * Implemented generateStandardDeck and generateRandomDeck methods.
+    * Updated Driver to test new methods.

 To do: